Halifax Pubs Past and Present - B

 Besom Brush - Oldham Road, Ripponden

-(See Silk Mill)
+(See Silk Mill and Commercial)

 Big 6 - (King Cross)